codetricity/theta-linux/docs/optimization.md

 # gstreamer optimization on x86

-We reduced latency to 220ms from the camera to the screen by using two gstreamer plug-ins:
+We reduced latency from the default 550ms to 220ms.
+The latency is measured from the camera to the screen and may not be as relevant to machine vision.
+We achieved this improvement by using two gstreamer plug-ins:

 * nvdec hardware decoding plug-in for NVIDIA GPUs